mcqp/mcqp.github.io/docs/mcqp_syntax/poll.md

 ---

 # Create Single Choice Poll
-What is a single choice poll? it is a type of poll that only allows you to choose one option.
+A single choice poll is a type of poll that only allows users to select one option.
-This type of poll does not have a `note` or a correct answer.
+This type of poll does not include a note or correct answer.

 ## Poll Syntax
-To send polls to telegram use the `p:` keyword to defined the poll section.
-Lat's start explaining the syntax:
+To send polls to **Telegram**, use the `p:` keyword to define the poll section.
+Let's explain the syntax:
 ```mcq
 ╭────────── The start of the poll section
 |          ╭────────── The poll question